proycon/clam/docs/source/gettingstarted.rst

    specific host), used for production environments

 -  ``*.conf`` - Sample configuration files for production environments using a Apache 2 or Nginx webserver.
-Consult the section on `deployment <#sec:deployment>`_ for details.
+Consult the section on `deployment <#deployment>`_ for details.

 These template files need to be edited for your particular application.
 They are heavily commented to guide you.
 The ``INSTRUCTIONS.rst`` file will